hummels-jp/program/MapBox/perg-master/fileSearch0413/ReadMe_Windows.md

                 Example:
                   .\fileSearch.exe ..\..\test_dir hello -l

-  -L            Lists only the names of files that do not contain matches.
-                Example:
-                  .\fileSearch.exe ..\..\test_dir hello -L

   -c            Displays the count of matching lines for each file.
                 Example:
                   .\fileSearch.exe ..\..\test_dir\file1.txt hello -c